Internet Banking agreement

 5.3 We try to ensure that the information in the offers is accurate.
 If there are any errors in an offer, we may withdraw or correct it.
 This won’t affect any offers we’ve already fulfilled.

 Leaving Everyday Offers

-6.1 You can leave Everyday Offers at any time but this will deactivate Everyday Offers and It’s On Us.Back to top
+6.1 You can leave Everyday Offers at any time but this will deactivate Everyday Offers.Back to top

 7.1 We’re not responsible for any loss, cost or charge you incur if Everyday Offers is unavailable or affected by an issue that is beyond our reasonable control.Back to top